trizen/Compression-Util/README.md

 ### filehandle

-An input filehandle is denoted by `$fh`, while an output filehandle is denoted by `$out_fh`.
+An input filehandle is denoted by `$fh`, while an output file-handle is denoted by `$out_fh`.

-The encoding of input and output filehandles must be set to `:raw`.
+The encoding of input and output file-handles must be set to `:raw`.

 # HIGH-LEVEL FUNCTIONS